dannyjknights/terraform-basics/README.md

 ### Step 5: Introduce an outputs.tf file

 After we successfully run a `terraform apply` we may want to obtain some ouput information from our deployment.
-A very basic example is outputting same a Public IP address of a newly created resource, URL, or FQDN name of resources have been created.
+A very basic example is outputting a Public IP address of a newly created resource, URL, or FQDN name of resources have been created.
 Our example is basic, but lets see what outputs look like.

 1. Create a new file called `outputs.tf`